mikesamuel/proposal-partial-expression/README.md

 # Parsing

 Conditional expressions:
-The `?` token is used in conditional expressions, but its not ambigous, because in this proposal, a `?` cannot follow an expression, while in a conditional expression it always does. (e.g. f(a? is definitely a conditional while f(? is definitely a placeholder).
+The `?` token is used in conditional expressions, but its not ambiguous, because in this proposal, a `?` cannot follow an expression, while in a conditional expression it always does. (e.g. f(a? is definitely a conditional while f(? is definitely a placeholder).

 [Optional chaining](https://github.com/TC39/proposal-optional-chaining):
 The operator `?.` must appear directly after an expression, while the `?` variable/parameter can't.